Irwin M. Jacobs: Awards and honors

 In 1980, Jacobs was the co-recipient, with Andrew J. Viterbi, the 1980 American Institute of Aeronautics and Astronautics (AIAA) biannual award.
 In 1992, Jacobs was awarded the Entrepreneur of the Year Award in High Technology by the Institute of American Entrepreneurs, and in May 1993, he was awarded the American Electronics Association (AEA) "Inventing America's Future" award.

 In 1994, for his development of CDMA, Jacobs was awarded the National Medal of Technology and Innovation.

 In 1994, he was also awarded the "Cornell University Entrepreneur of the Year" Award.

 In 1995, Jacobs won the IEEE Alexander Graham Bell Medal – For outstanding contributions to telecommunications, including leadership, theory, practice, and product development.

+In 2000, Jacobs was inducted into the Wireless Hall of Fame for his role in the cellular industry.

 In 2001, Jacobs was awarded the Bower Award for Business Leadership in 2001.

 In 2004, Jacobs and his wife Joan Jacobs are contributors to public arts and education in San Diego.
 For this, Jacobs was awarded the Woodrow Wilson Award for Corporate Citizenship in 2004.

 In 2005, Jacobs delivered the 2005 commencement speech at MIT, and the 2008 commencement speech at the Jacobs School of Engineering.

 In 2007, Jacobs and Viterbi received the 2007 IEEE/RSE Wolfson James Clerk Maxwell Award, for "fundamental contributions, innovation, and leadership that enabled the growth of wireless telecommunications".

 In 2009, he was named a Fellow of AAAS (American Association for the Advancement of Science).

 In 2011, he received the Marconi Prize together with Jack Wolf.

 In 2011, he was named a Marconi Prize recipient and Marconi Fellow.

 In 2011, Jacobs was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.